Daniel Negreanu: Heads-up challenge

 On July 29, 2020, after a years-long feud with fellow poker pro Doug Polk, Negreanu publicly accepted a challenge to a high-stakes grudge match.
 They played 25,000 hands of No-Limit Texas Hold'em at $200/$400 stakes.
 The duel ended on 4 February 2021 with Polk winning approximately $1,200,000 over 25,000 hands.

-High Stakes Duel II
+High Stakes Duel

-In 2021, Daniel Negreanu challenged Phil Hellmuth to a heads up match after Phil Hellmuth was critical of Daniel's plays in his heads up match against Doug Polk.
-The two played three rounds in the High Stakes Duel II by PokerGo, with the buy-in doubling from the initial $50,000 to $200,000 by the third round.
+In 2021, Daniel Negreanu challenged Phil Hellmuth to a heads-up match after Phil Hellmuth was critical of Daniel's plays in his heads-up match against Doug Polk.
+The two played three rounds in High Stakes Duel 2, which aired on PokerGO, with the buy-in doubling from the initial $50,000 to $200,000 by the third round.
 Phil Hellmuth beat Negreanu in all three rounds, winning a total of $350,000.
 As per the rules, he was allowed to cash out his winnings after winning three rounds, although Negreanu wanted to continue playing.

+In 2023, it was announced that Negreanu would take on Eric Persson in High Stakes Duel 4 in May.
+Negreanu defeated Persson in Round 1 to win the $100,000 prize pool.
+Round 2 was scheduled for August, with Negreanu facing Doug Polk.
+Negreanu defeated Polk and took home the championship belt and $200,000.